The flow of arguments of the Vedanta-sutra

 yo devanam prabhavac codbhavac ca/ vicvadhiko rudrah civo maharsih

-yada tamas tan na diva na ratrir/ na san na casac chiva eva kevalah
+yada tamas tan na diva na ratrir, na san na casac chiva eva kevalah

 Other verses of the scriptures point to others as supreme:

-pradhanad idam utpannam/ pradhanam adhigacchati
+pradhanad idam utpannam, pradhanam adhigacchati

-pradhane layam abhyeti/ na hy anyat karanam matam
+pradhane layam abhyeti, na hy anyat karanam matam

-"From pradhana, this material world was born.
-This world knows only pradhana.
-This world merges into pradhana at the time of annihilation.
-Nothing else is the cause of this world."
+“From pradhāna this material world has arisen, and into pradhāna it merges at the time of annihilation.
+Nothing else is the cause of this world.”

-jivad bhavanti bhutani/ jive tisthanty acaycalah
+jivad bhavanti bhutani, jive tisthanty acaycalah

-jive ca layam icchanti/ na jivat karanam param
+jive ca layam icchanti, na jivat karanam param

 The samsaya (doubt) then appears: “Should Hara and the other names given in these quotes be understood in their ordinary senses, as names of Lord Siva, pradhana, and jiva, or should they all be understood to be names of the Supreme Brahman?”

-This is followed by the purvapaksa (contrary arguments): "The names should all be understood in their ordinary senses, as names of Lord Siva, pradhana, and jiva."
+This is followed by the pūrvapakṣa (contrary arguments): “The names should all be understood in their ordinary senses, as names of Lord Siva, pradhana, and jiva.”

-This brings us to siddhanta, which includes both the sutra written by Vyāsadeva (in this case, the sutra 28 of the 4th pāda of the first chapter) and the commentary by Srila Baladeva Vidyābhūṣaṇa:
+This brings us to siddhanta, which includes both the sūtra written by Vyāsadeva (in this case, the sūtra 28 of the 4th pāda of the first chapter) and the commentary by Śrīla Baladeva Vidyābhūṣaṇa:

-Sutra: etena sarve vyakhyata vyakhyatah
+Sūtra: etena sarve vyakhyata vyakhyatah

-Commentary: In this sutra the word etena means "according to the explanations already given," sarve means "Hara and the other names," and vyakhyatah means "should be understood to be names of the Supreme Brahman because all names are originally names of the Supreme Brahman."
+Commentary: In this sūtra, the word etena means “according to the explanations already given,” sarve means “Hara and the other names,” and vyakhyatah means “should be understood to be names of the Supreme Brahman because all names are originally names of the Supreme Brahman.”

 The Bhalvaveya-sruti explains:

-namani vicvani na santi loke/ yad avirasit purusasya sarvam
+namani vicvani na santi loke, yad avirasit purusasya sarvam

-namani sarvani yam avicanti/ tam vai visnum paramam udaharanti
+namani sarvani yam avicanti, tam vai visnum paramam udaharanti

-Vaicampayana Muni explains that all these names are names of Lord Krsna.
+Vaicampayana Muni explains that all these names are names of Lord Kṛṣṇa.
 The Skanda Purana also explains:

 This is the rule that should be followed: When the ordinary sense of these names does not contradict the essential teaching of the Vedas, the ordinary meaning should be accepted.
 When the ordinary sense of these names does contradict the teaching of the Vedas, these names should be understood to be names of Lord Visnu.

-To make it easier to understand, I opted to follow the same structure of verse, translation, and meaning that Srila Prabhupada uses in his books, to which we are all used.
-In this way, I start with the sutra itself, including the Sanskrit, word-for-word, and translation, followed by an explanation that includes all the different arguments presented in the viṣaya, saṁśaya, pūrvapakṣa, siddhanta, and saṅgati, organized into a single explanation, which includes the context, the arguments, and counterarguments as well as relevant passages from the scriptures.
-Often, I also add passages from Srila Prabhupada's books, where he elucidates different ideas discussed in the text.
+To make it easier to understand, I have chosen to follow the same structure of verse, translation, and meaning that Śrīla Prabhupāda uses in his books, with which we are all familiar.
+In this way, I start with the sūtra itself, including the Sanskrit, word-for-word, and translation, followed by an explanation that includes all the different arguments presented in the viṣaya, samśaya, pūrvapakṣa, siddhanta, and sangati, organized into a single explanation, which includes the context, the arguments, and counterarguments as well as relevant passages from the scriptures.
+Often, I also add passages from Śrīla Prabhupāda’s books, where he elucidates different ideas discussed in the text.

-In this book, I try to explain the arguments raised by Srila Baladeva Vidyābhūṣaṇa under the light of the teachings of Srila Prabhupada, enriching the explanations with ideas and examples given by him, as well as passages from his books.
-You may notice that some of these explanations are much longer than the original purports by Srila Baladeva Vidyābhūṣaṇa, because I'm also including points made by Srila Prabhupada, as well as trying to make the ideas clear and explaining potential unfamiliar philosophical points that are mentioned.
+Thus, in this book, I try to explain the arguments raised by Śrīla Baladeva Vidyābhūṣaṇa under the light of the teachings of Śrīla Prabhupāda, enriching the explanations with ideas and examples given by him, as well as passages from his books.
+You may notice that some of these explanations are much longer than the original purports by Śrīla Baladeva Vidyābhūṣaṇa, because I’m also including points made by Śrīla Prabhupāda, as well as trying to make the ideas clear and explain potential unfamiliar philosophical points that are mentioned.

-At the end of each section, I include a practice session, with some contrary arguments based on the purvāpakṣa, that you may try to defeat using the passages and arguments we learned in the section.
+At the end of each section, I include a practice session, with some contrary arguments based on the purvāpakṣa, that you may try to defeat using the passages and arguments learned in the section.

-kṣaraṁ pradhānam amṛtākṣaraḥ haraḥ
+kṣaram pradhānam amṛtākṣaraḥ haraḥ

-"Material nature is in constant flux, and the Supreme, Lord Hara, is eternal and unchanging."
+“Pradhāna, the material nature, is in a constant state of flux.
+While Hara, the Supreme, is eternal and unchanging.”
 (1.10)

 eko rudro na dvitīyāya tasthuḥ